gonzalo-munillag/Privacy_Enhancing_Technologies_Portfolio/Foundations_of_Private_Computation/Homomorphic_encryption/README.md

 1. Security
 2. How effciently can it be implemented?
-Out of scope
+Out of scope (1-2)
+3. Noise management

-3. Symmetric vs asymmetric
+4. Symmetric vs asymmetric

 HE asymmetric - 2 pk (encryption and evaluation) and 1 sk HE symmetric .
 1 pk (evaluation) and 1 sk

-4. Circuits that it can evaluate
+5. Circuits that it can evaluate

 These schemata are equivalent for HE (not in conventional encryption), one can build on the other.
 Many schemata have been conceived as symmetric, they create a pk from the sk.